Can CBD oil (or CBD in other forms) help treat the autoimmune condition of Hashimoto’s thyroiditis?

 Take statins, as an example:

-You might think the benefits of these medications are enough to outweigh the risks but there is enough information to put even that into question (10).
+You might think the benefits of these medications are enough to outweigh the risks but there is enough information to put e (10). ven that into question

-It would no doubt be all over the news and it would ripped off the market by the FDA.
+It would no doubt be all over the news and it would pulled off the market by the FDA.

 Why do I bring this up?